jameshibbard/github-tweet-action/README.md

 # Send a Tweet When Pull Request is Merged

+This action will send a tweet in the form of:

+> A new PR was merged into &lt;reponame&gt;: &lt;commit-message&gt;

-Make a pull request containing the text for a tweet and an optional image.
+When a pull request is merged into the main branch.

-When the PR is merged, the tweet will be sent.